-Britney Brown is in her second season as assistant coach and recruiting coordinator at TCU in 2017-18.
+Britney Brown is in her third season as assistant coach at TCU in 2018-19.

 Brown arrived at TCU after serving one season as an assistant coach and recruiting coordinator at Nebraska, helping lead the Cornhuskers to the WNIT.